 The New Year Rollover in Aeries Web Version has been tested to complete in significantly less time than running the process in Aeries Client Version.
 An email is sent to the Admin once the Rollover has completed, and the Processes screen displays the New Year Rollover completion date and time.

 This section describes what actually occurs while the New Year Rollover process is running.
 Unlike the Aeries Client, all the steps described below are encompassed in a single Rollover process rather than multiple interactive steps.

 - The School Supplemental (SUP) and District Supplemental (DSD) SQL definitions are copied.

 - SQL definitions for student-related Custom Tables listed in the CTD table are copied.
 This also works if the CTD record represents a View in SQL.
-For Custom Tables, the primary key, foreign key, indexes, check constraints, triggers, and MS_Description extended properties will all be copied if they exist.
+For Custom Tables, the primary key, foreign key, indexes, check constraints, triggers, and MS_Description extended properties are copied if they exist.

 - Data in non-student-related tables (e.g., LOC, TCH, CRS, STF, COD and many others) are copied.

-- Some tables (e.g., DRA, REQ, STR, GBB, TFL, SFL, MST) have a specific Rollover Setting that will determine how that table is processed or if its records are copied at all.
+- Some tables (e.g., DRA, REQ, STR, GBB, TFL, SFL, MST) have a specific Rollover Setting that determines how that table is processed or if its records are copied at all.

-- Scheduling totals will be cleared in the TCH and MST tables.
+- Scheduling totals are cleared in the TCH and MST tables.
 These totals can be recomputed after the Rollover by running the Master Schedule report in the new year database.
-Scheduling totals for SMS will be recomputed automatically during the Rollover.
+Scheduling totals for SMS are recomputed automatically during the Rollover.

-NOTE: Non-student-related custom tables will NOT be copied at all.
+NOTE: Non-student-related custom tables are NOT copied at all.
 Both the table definitions and the data must be copied separately by the database administrator if these tables are needed in the new year database.